Dozens feared trapped in building on fire in Mumbai

-MUMBAI, India (AP) — A big blaze broke out Monday in a nine-story building with offices of a state-run telephone company in Mumbai, India’s financial capital, and dozens of people were feared trapped, a fire officer said.
+MUMBAI, India (AP) — A fire broke out Monday in a nine-story building with offices of a state-run telephone company in Mumbai, India’s financial capital, and dozens of people were feared trapped, an official said.

 Sixteen fire engines at the site were trying to douse the fire and had so far evacuated 25 people using hydraulic platforms in the city’s Bandra area, fire officer Rohan More said.